Northshoot/engineering-management/README.md

 # Books

 More than any other field, management is full of fluffy books that could be summarized in one 100-word article.
 That being said, there's a number of excellent books, listed below.

+## Leading Snowflakes: The Engineering Manager Handbook

+[Leading Snowflakes: The Engineering Manager Handbook](https://leadingsnowflakes.com/) 📖 no fluff, no bs, very practical and hands on information condensed into 120 pages.
+Some advice may or may not fit.
+[Get it with discount](https://gumroad.com/l/engineeringmanager/FredWu), you are welcome!

 ## Turn the Ship Around!: A True Story of Turning Followers into Leaders